undaunt/docker-mergerfs/README.md

 # docker-mergerfs
-Build mergerfs from source using docker for debian jessie (8).
+Build mergerfs from source using docker for ubuntu bionic (18.04).

 To build, clone the repo and `chmod +x build.sh` then,